Maikel Garcia Preview, Player Props: Royals vs. Tigers

 On Thursday, Maikel Garcia (.297 slugging percentage in past 10 games, with zero home runs) and the Kansas City Royals face the Detroit Tigers, whose starting pitcher will be Tarik Skubal.
 First pitch is at 1:10 PM ET.

-He had a one-hit performance in his last game (1-for-3) against the Tigers.
+He had a one-hit showing in his most recent game (1-for-3) against the Tigers.

 Sportsbook Promo Codes